alx4n/cs439_firstGame/README.md

 ## Primary Sprites
 ### Square
 Each square on the checkerboard is its own sprite.
 The square is a subclass of the simpleGE sprite.
 Squares will be used to detect collision with the checker for placement and know whether they are connected to other squares.
+Each square is 50x50 pixels and has CONTINUE behavior on a boundary.
+The squares remain on screen for the entire game.

 ### Checker
-The checker
+Each checker is its own sprite, which is a subclass of the simpleGE sprite.
+Checkers move based on the movement points alloted by the card selected and can only move to adjacent squares.
+Each checker is 40x40 pixels and is bounded by the checkerboard boundaries.
+The checkers remain on screen for the entire game.

+### Card
+The card is a simpleGE sprite that takes on the image of one of 52 cards from a standard deck or a card back from the Kenney cards pack, sized at 100x100 pixels.
+Cards have a fixed position at the bottom of the screen and face-up cards are hidden until the deck is pressed.
+Each card has a value that determines how much movement the player can take.
+The color of the card represents which color tile the player must land on.